arkark/15puzzle-brainfuck/README.md

 ## How to play

-This game's rules is the same as that of general 15 puzzles.
+This game's rules are the same as that of general 15 puzzles.

 ### Completed condition